canonical/edgex-demos/virtual-device/README.md

 This will download all the needed snaps and build a file called `pc.img`.
 Note that even the kernel and OS base (core20) are snap packages!

+> **Note**
+> If you plan to use an emulator to install and run Ubuntu Core from the resulting image, it is a good idea to allocate additional writable storage.
+The default size of the `ubuntu-data` partition is `1G` as defined in the gadget snap.
+When installing on actual hardware, this partition extends automatically to take the whole remaining space.
+However, when using QEMU, the partition will have the exact same size because the image size is calculated based on the defined partition structure.
+The 1GiB partition will be 90% full after first boot.
+>
+> You can configure the image to be larger so that the installer expands the partition automatically.
+This is only needed if you want to install additional snaps or upgrade existing ones on the emulator.
+To extend the image size, use the `--image-size=5G` flag in the following command which will increase the image size to 5GB, giving you more than 1.5GB of free writable space.

 ```bash
 $ ubuntu-image snap model.signed.yaml --validation=enforce --snap pc-amd64-gadget/pc_20-0.4_amd64.snap